Table of Contents

 The Golden Circle in Iceland is the country’s most famous scenic driving route.
 You can reach it easily from both Keflavik Airport and from Reykjavik.
 It winds through a region packed with natural wonders and cultural gems.
 As a result, some dub it “Iceland in a nutshell”.

-These include the Diamond Circle, Westfjords Way and the Arctic Coast Way.
+In fact, the idea of a route like this proved really popular with visitors.
+This means that there are now similar driving itineraries that loop different parts of Iceland.
+These include the Silver Circle, the Diamond Circle, Westfjords Way and the Arctic Coast Way.
 But what sets the Golden Circle apart from the others is the way it spans Iceland’s past, present and future.
 It tells a story that includes everything from the country’s early history to recent geological and environmental change.

 Thingvellir National Park